janroemontemayor2-ai/Janroe-s-Website/README.md

-# Janroe-s-Website
-A fully responsive, single-page personal portfolio built with HTML5, CSS3, and Vanilla JavaScript to showcase my web development and data analysis projects.
-Features include smooth scrolling and an interactive recommendation system.
+Welcome to my personal  website!
+This project is a single-page, responsive site built to showcase my web development and data analysis projects.

+🛠️ Built With
+* HTML5
+* CSS3
+* JavaScript

+ ✨ Features
+* Responsive layout that works on both desktop and mobile
+* Smooth scrolling navigation
+* Interactive recommendation form